umgeotech/Database/Soil-structure Interface/README.md

 # Summary
-This data file will be helpful for researchers investigating the slurry infiltration problem.
-The data presented in this file are used to plot figures in the article "Effect of viscosity on slurry infiltration in granular media" in the International Journal of Geomechanics.
-These data are classified into two types: measurement and calculation.
-For further reference, please refer to Lu et al. (2022).
+This data file will be helpful for the researchers who are working on the issue of soil-structure interaction.
+The data presented in the file are used to plot the figs in the paper titled “Metaheuristic model for the interface shear strength between granular soil and structure considering surface morphology” in Computer and Geotechnics.
+These data are classified into five parts: amplitude parameters, spacing parameters, hybrid parameters, material ratio curves and related parameters, and peak parameters.
+For further reference, please refer to Chen et al. (2021).

 References:
-- Z. Lu, WH Zhou, ZY Yin.
-(2022).
-Effect of viscosity on the slurry infiltration in granular media[J], International Journal of Geomechanics, (GMENG-6977R1).
+- Chen, W. B., Zhou, W. H., Sadowski, Ł., & Yin, Z. Y. (2021).
+Metaheuristic model for the interface shear strength between granular soil and structure considering  surface morphology.
+Computers and Geotechnics, 135, 104141.

 Please get in touch with us via umgeomech@gmail.com for any inquiries related to this database.
 Thank you!